 “I heard that I could probably find you here,” Vere remarked, his arms crossed over his chest.
 Without waiting for an invitation, he stomped into the room.
 Doil winced.
 “Have you learned anything new in your long pursuit?”

 “Quite a lot, actually,” Doil retorted.
 It would be Vere who was unaffected by the illness.
-Then he sighed, and dropped back down into his chair.
+Then he sighed and dropped back down into his chair.
 “Unfortunately, none of it seems to help.
-But I’m more and more unconvinced that we’re just dealing with some bad humors here.”
+But I’m more and more unconvinced that we’re just dealing with some bad humors here.
+It reads more like cases of poisoned wells in besieged cities, or an infested crop store getting handed out to everyone.”

 Frowning, Doil looked at Vere.
 “You did?”